Local and global survival for infections with recovery: Abstract

 \section{Abstract}

-We treat infection models with recovery and establish two open problems from Kesten and Sidoravicius~\cite{ks}.
-Particles are initially placed on the $d$-dimensional integer lattice with a given density and evolve as independent continuous-time simple random walks.
-Particles initially placed at the origin are declared as infected, and healthy particles immediately become infected when sharing a site with an already infected particle.
-Besides, infected particles become healthy with a positive rate.
-We prove that, provided the recovery rate is small enough, the infection process not only survives, but also visits the origin infinitely many times on the event of survival.
-Second, we establish the existence of density parameters for which the infection survives for all possible choices of the recovery rate.
+We establish two open problems from Kesten and Sidoravicius~\cite{ks}.
+Particles are initially placed on $\Z^{d}$ with a given density and evolve as independent continuous-time random walks.
+Particles initially placed at the origin are declared as infected.
+Infection transmits instantaneously to healthy particles on the same site and infected particles become healthy with a positive rate.
+We prove that, for small enough recovery rates, the infection process survives and visits the origin infinitely many times on the event of survival.
+Second, we establish the existence of density parameters for which the infection survives for all choices of the recovery rate.